mhhollomon/blogcode/README.md

 identifiers   | [Better Identifiers](https://www.codevamping.com/2019/10/better-identifiers/)

 CMake is used to build.
-If you want ot build everything, go to the to directory and do..
+If you want to build everything, go to the top directory and do..

 ```
 mkdir build